 Environmental, social and cultural assets: tangible and intangible assets that are valued and enjoyed by tourists when visiting coastal areas in the Pacific.
-Examples of 'environmental assets' include areas of particular ecological or environmental significance, national parks, community reserves, protected areas, forests, mangroves, seagrass beds, coral reefs, beaches, rivers, streams, wetlands, fresh water springs, plants and animals (especially species that are native, endemic or threatened).
+Examples of 'environmental assets' include areas of particular ecological or environmental significance, national parks, community reserves, protected areas, forests, mangroves, seagrass beds, coral reefs, beaches, cliffs, blowholes, rivers, waterfalls, streams, wetlands, fresh water springs, waterholes, mountain summits, ridges and volcanic craters as well as plants and animals (especially species that are native, endemic or threatened).
 Examples of 'social assets' include land and other resources that customary owners have given their approval to share with tourists, local businesses and enterprises, local community groups and networks, local knowledge, community facilities, utilities and transport.
 Examples of 'cultural assets' include cultural heritage sites and environments, physical structures, historical places, cultural knowledge and practices, museums and collections, arts and live performances.